NERC-CEH/fdri-ontology/doc/working_notes/representing-gridded-dataset-metadata.md

 By providing a single mapping that covers the subset of existing global properties that can be directly mapped to FDRI, plus the FDRI "preferred" properties, metadata creators are free to pick the most appropriate set of properties for their needs.

 Any minimum metadata requirements for FDRI (e.g. in order to fulfil minimum metadata requirements when publising to the EIDC) should also be communicated to metadata creators and validated as part of the ingestion pipeline.

+## Mapping FDRI Variables to CF Standard Names

+Another complementary approach to consider for FDRI would be for FDRI to define a mapping from an FDRI Variable to its CF Standard Name.
+This could be accomodated either through the use of the existint dct:identifier property of fdri:Variable or through adding a specific property to capture the CF Standard Name.
+Such a mapping would enable (semi-)automated extraction of metadata about the variables contained in a netCDF file that uses properties with names defined in the CF standard names list.

 ## NetCDF Structural Metadata Mapping